AskiiXu/mbd-bidw/README.md

 **(Optional) Dremio**

-We will use the community version of Dremio Server.
-It can be downloaded from this [link](https://www.dremio.com/download/).
+We will illustrate the connectivity against a pool of resources.
+It requires docker.
+It can be downloaded from this [link](https://www.dremio.com).
 Dremio server requires Java to work.
 Then:

-  - Install Dremio using the installer.
-  - Start Dremio:
-      - [Windows]: Start from the Start Menu.
-      - [Mac]: Launch Dremio from Applications.
-Start Dremio from the Start Menu.
-  - You can now navigate to the Dremio UI at http://localhost:9047.
-  - Download and install Dremio ODBC for your OS from https://docs.dremio.com/drivers/

 **(Optional) Atom**